 ORF10 is a predicted protein, 38 amino acids in length, and is located after the nucleocapsid region in the 2019-nCoV genome.
-This genome is 29882 nucleotides in length and ORF10 gene region is from 29558..29674 nucleotides.
+This genome is 29882 nucleotides in length and ORF10 gene region is from 29558..29674 nucleotides, as per GenBank sequence accession number MT106054.1/RefSeq sequence NC_045512.2.
 The protein sequence is as follows:

 MGYINVFAFPFTIYSLLLCRMNSRNYIAQVDVVNFNLT.
 It has no known structure and function, and not much relevant information is available on it in literature.
-As per Swiss-Model webpage harboring the structures of all 2019-nCoV proteins

-(https://swissmodel.expasy.org/repository/species/2697049), HHblits identified zero significant templates for ORF10 and hence the model could not be built.
+As per Swiss-Model webpage harboring the structures of all 2019-nCoV proteins templates for ORF10 and hence the model could not be built.
 HHblits is an iterative protein sequence search tool using HMM-HMM alignment.
 It is the only protein among all 2019-nCoV proteins which has no homologs for building even a low quality model.
 BLASTp and PSI-BLAST searches against 'nr' database, too, identified no homolog.
 This is an interesting observation, given that this sequence is located towards the end of the 2019-nCoV genome.
 Had it been located in-between anywhere along the genome, it would have been called an insertion sequence or a result of possible DNA rearrangement.
 Hence, this may be a novel event distinct from standard DNA rearrangement events such as transposition and recombination.
-Even there is no possibility of occurence of long terminal repeat sequences, since the ORF10 protein or nucleotide sequence is not a repetitive sequence as observed from GenBank sequence accession number MT106054.1/RefSeq sequence NC_045512.2, and there are no flanking repeated sequences, either.
+This is also evident from the fact that it is a 38-amino acids small predicted protein coded by 117 nucleotides in the 2019-nCoV genome, while transposons and insertion sequences are much longer sequences, characterized by sizes ranging from 700 bp to several thousands bp (1).
+Even there is no possibility of occurence of long terminal repeat sequences, since the ORF10 protein or nucleotide sequence is not a repetitive sequence as observed from GenBank sequence accession number MT106054.1/RefSeq sequence NC 045512.2 harbouring sequences from two different human sources, and there are no flanking repeated sequences, either.
 Protein family search in UniProt or in MobiDB database for disordered proteins' function identified no known protein family.